Dylan O'Brien: Career

 In 2016, he appeared in the disaster thriller-drama Deepwater Horizon, based on the 2010 Deepwater Horizon explosion.
 He starred in 2017's American Assassin, an action-thriller where he played titular character Mitch Rapp; and voiced the CGI title character in the Transformers spin-off film Bumblebee in 2018.

 In 2019, he guest-starred in the comedy sci-fi anthology series Weird City.
 In 2020, he starred in the mystery thriller Flashback (filmed in 2018), and the post-apocalyptic road trip film Love and Monsters.

 In February 2021, he was cast in The Outfit, for which filming finished in April 2021.
 In August 2021, he was cast in Not Okay, for which filming finished in September 2021.
 Also in August, he was cast in Caddo Lake, originally reported by Discussing Film and later confirmed by Deadline Hollywood in October 2021.
 In October 2021, it was announced he would guest star in season 11 of Curb Your Enthusiasm.
 On November 12, 2021, O'Brien starred opposite Sadie Sink in Taylor Swift's short film All Too Well.
 He was credited as a drummer on the track "Snow on the Beach" from Swift's tenth studio album, Midnights (2022).
+He then appeared as Dan Aykroyd in Saturday Night and in the psychological black comedy Twinless directed by James Sweeney.
+Twinless had its world premiere at the 2025 Sundance Film Festival, where it won the Audience Award – U.S. Dramatic and O'Brien won a Special Jury Award for Acting for his performance.

+In 2026, he starred in Sam Raimi's survival horror film Send Help, released in January.
+Also in 2026, he was scheduled to star in Sian Heder's biographical drama Being Heumann.